agarnung/agarnung.github.io/_posts/2025-02-08-methaphorizing-neural-networks.md

   - **Recurrent Neural Networks (RNNs) and Transformers:** Tailored for sequential data (like text or time series), where past context is essential for understanding the present.
   - **Attention Mechanisms:** Allowing the model to focus on the most relevant parts of the input, much like a detective prioritizes certain clues over others.

-- **Activation as the “Eureka” Moment:**
+- **Activation as the “eureka” Moment:**
-  When a clue suddenly makes sense, it’s like an **activation function** firing a neuron that has just recognized a critical feature.
+  When a clue suddenly makes sense, it’s like an **activation function** firing a neuron that has just transfered a critical feature.
 This moment of clarity is essential for piecing together the full picture.

-Wait, in fact, this post itself is a ~~meta-~~metaphor about how a neural network works... think about it... 🤔
+Wait, in fact, this post itself is a ~~meta-~~metaphor about how a neural network works... think about it 🤔.

 I think you now have the tools to explain it to whoever you prefer.

 Thanks for reading.

-~~Formally, the central idea is to extract linear combinations of the inputs as derived features, and then model the target as a nonlinear function of these features~~
+_Formally, the central idea is to extract linear combinations of the inputs as derived features, and then model the target as a nonlinear function of these features._